 Change [2-82]=0, 1, 2 or 3 in function of required limitation.
 This setting is used in conjunction with setting [2-9].
-In the case of [2-82]=0, the original refrigerant temperature target based on [2-9] is kept without any correction, unless for protection control.

 For more information and advice about the effect of these settings, see 15.3.
 Energy saving and optimum operation.